DataScience-Skills/PythonAPIs_Challenge/README.md

 ### __The Story:__
-We want to answer a question: "What is the weather like as we approach the equator?".
-This is answered by visualizing weather data from over 500 cities across the world and analyzing the relationship between weather variables and latitude.
-This information is used to plan vacations.
+"Where should we go for vacation, and what is the weather like around the world?".
+To answer this question, we visualize weather data from over 500 cities across the world and analyze the relationship between weather variables and latitude.
+Will this help you decide where to go for vacation?

 ### Languages, Libraries & Tools Used:
 - **Python:** Utilize Python programming language to handle data manipulation, analysis, and visualization tasks.